python-namibia/python-namibia.github.io-2016/_schedule/workshops/intro-to-python.md

 duration: 3 hours
 ---

-This tutorial assumes that you have very few basic concepts in other languages (input, output, booleans, flow control, functions, repetions).
+This tutorial assumes that you have a few basic concepts in other languages (input, output, booleans, flow control, functions, repetions).
 We'll cover, in Python 3.x: